astronomer/docs/astro/terraform-provider-get-started.md

 1. Retrieve your **Organization ID** from the Astro UI by clicking on your **Organization Settings** in your **Organization Details** section.

 2. Create a `main.tf` file with the following code.
-This code example declares the Astro provider as a requirement, and includes the Organization ID for your Astro resources.
-You can add your own custom terraform commands, or use one of the example scenarios shared in the [Astro Terraform Provider Github Repo](https://github.com/astronomer/terraform-provider-astro/tree/main/examples/scenarios).
+This code example declares the Astro provider as a requirement and includes the Organization ID for your Astro resources.
+You can add your own custom terraform commands or use one of the example scenarios shared in the [Astro Terraform Provider Github Repo](https://github.com/astronomer/terraform-provider-astro/tree/main/examples/scenarios).

 The following example sets up a new Workspace with a hosted Deployment.